JNewman-cell/StockInformationWebsiteGithubActions/README.md

 ### 2. Database Schema

+**Important**: The `stocks` table must already exist in your database.
+The script will verify the table exists and has the expected structure before processing any data.

-The script will work with your existing `stocks` table structure:
+Required table structure:
 ```sql
 CREATE TABLE stocks (
     id INTEGER PRIMARY KEY GENERATED ALWAYS AS IDENTITY,